Bankia's turnaround prey to weak Spanish recovery

 Rivals such as Sabadell (SABE.MC) and Caixabank (CABK.MC) have shown similar improvements.

-"Bankia's results were pretty good in terms of its core business and show a certain stabilisation of its recurring income," said analyst Nuria Alvarez at brokerage Renta 4.
+"Bankia's results were pretty good in terms of its core business and show a certain stabilization of its recurring income," said analyst Nuria Alvarez at brokerage Renta 4.

 Still, Bankia's net interest income dropped 29 percent year-on-year to 1.73 billion euros in the nine months through September, hit harder than many peers by low interest rates that are into margins and a decline in demand for credit.